p2-inc/phasetwo-docs/docs/service-agreement.md

 Available Tiers of Service:
 * Starter: all features; up to 1,000 users and <10 identity provider connections: community support
-* Premium: all features; unlimited users and identity provider connections; custom theme and domain; email and chat support
+* Premium: all features; unlimited users and identity provider connections; custom domain; email and chat support
+* Enterprise: all premium features; multi-region deployment; custom themes and extensions; dedicated support; 99.99% uptime SLA

 You will select your Tier of Service upon deployment creation.

 ### ORDER FORM TERM

 One year from the date you first access the Service.

 ### FEES

 * Starter: FREE
 * Premium: $749 billed monthly OR $5,988 billed annually ($499 monthtly effective)
+* Enterprise: $2,499 billed monthly OR $23,988 billed annually ($1,999 monthtly effective)

 ### PAYMENT TERMS

 We will bill you according to the Tier of Service you select.
 You shall pay upfront at the beginning of each period.

 This Agreement is subject to the additional terms and conditions specified on Exhibit A hereto, which is an essential part of this Agreement.

 -----